SCHEDULE A SQL QUERY IN 3 STEPS

 Step 2: Setup an AutoSQL action list

-Put in a query and click ‘Test query’ to see if both the connection and the query itself work as expected.
+Click ‘Test query’ to see if both the connection and the query itself work as expected.

 Define your output options and click ‘Run Action’ to test it.